unicode-org/message-format-wg/spec/syntax.md

 _Variables_, once declared, MUST NOT be redeclared.
-A _message_ that does any of the following is not _valid_ and will produce a Duplicate Declaration error during formatting:
+A _message_ that does any of the following is not _valid_ and will produce a _Duplicate Declaration_ error during processing:
 - An _input-declaration_ MUST NOT bind a _variable_ that appears as a _variable_ in a previous _declaration_.
 - A _local-declaration_ MUST NOT bind a _variable_ that appears as a _variable_ in a previous